-Earthworms are widespread soil organisms constituting the most important terrestrial biomass in temperate climate zones (Hole, 1981; Bar-On et al., 2018) They are usually classified into three main ecological categories depending on their physiology, morphology and behaviour: epigeic, anecic and endogeic species (Bouch é 1972, 1977).
-Briefly, epigeic earthworms live in and consume surface organic matter, anecic earthworms burrow vertical galleries to feed on a mixture of surface and soil organic matter, and endogeic earthworms burrow horizontal galleries to feed on soil organic matter (Bouch é and Kretzschmar, 1974; Bouch & 1977; Jégou et al., 1998).
-Additionally, within the anecic earthworms, epianecic species feed preferentially on fresh surface organic matter (i.e. leaf litter) and are thereby distinguished from strict-anecic species that feed preferentially on humified organic matter already incorporated into the soil (Jégou et al., 1998; Larsen et al., 2016; Hoeffner et al., 2019).
-Depending on their ecological categories and associated feeding and burrowing behaviour, earthworms contribute to important ecosystem services provided by the soil such as nutrient cycling, water and climate regulation and primary production (Blouin et al., 2013; Bertrand et al., 2015).
-For example, van Groenigen et al. (2014) reported in a meta-analysis that an increase in crop production was observed in presence of earthworms, this increase ranging from 18% in presence of epigeic species up to 32% in presence of anecic species.
+Earthworms are widespread soil organisms that constitute the most important terrestrial biomass in temperate climate zones (Hole, 1981; Bar-On et al., 2018).
+In general, they are classified into three main ecological categories depending on their physiology, morphology, and behaviour: epigeic, anecic, and endogeic species (Bouché, 1972, 1977).
+Briefly, epigeic earthworms live in and consume surface organic matter, anecic earthworms burrow vertical galleries to feed on a mixture of surface and soil organic matter, and endogeic earthworms burrow horizontal galleries to feed on soil organic matter (Bouché and Kretzschmar, 1974; Bouché, 1977; Jégou et al., 1998).
+Additionally, within the anecic earthworms, epi-anecic species feed preferentially on fresh surface organic matter (i.e., leaf litter) and differ from strict-anecic species that feed preferentially on aged organic matter already incorporated into the soil (Jégou et al., 1998; Larsen et al., 2016; Hoeffner et al., 2019).
+Depending on their ecological categories and the associated feeding and burrowing behavior, earthworms contribute to important ecosystem services provided by the soil, such as nutrient cycling, water and climate regulation, and primary production (Blouin et al., 2013; Bertrand et al., 2015).
+For example, van Groenigen et al. (2014) reported in a meta-analysis that an increase in crop production was observed in the presence of earthworms.
+This increase varied from 18% in the presence of epigeic species to 32% in the presence of anecic species.